You’ve just welcomed a new puppy into your home! How exciting! But as any experienced dog owner knows, a new puppy also means lots of work.

 Training a puppy is most successful when you lessons during periods when they are relaxed.
 Make sure your pup is alert but not overexcited, as it might be tough for them to focus.
 Before beginning, take your puppy outside to relieve themselves, and do the same immediately after finishing the lesson.

-Rewarding your puppy during training is essential, so plenty of high-value treats are available.
+Rewarding your puppy during training is essential (Check out this SpiritDog Training Review), so plenty of high-value treats are available.
 We recommend Wellness Soft Puppy Bites – they’re small enough not to fill up your pup but tasty enough that he’ll stay motivated throughout the training session.

 initial training collaboration between you and your puppy should be done in an environment known to them, where there are little to no distractions.
 It’s important to get on the same page (literally), so working outside or transitioning into new spaces won’t feel like such a shock; plus, it’ll be easier for your pup with dividers everywhere to focus solely on you.